mearashadowfax/OpenStove/src/content/recipes/fresh-vegetable-salad.md

 ---
 title: "Fresh Vegetable Salad"
-description: "A crisp and refreshing salad made with a colorful mix of fresh vegetables—a perfect side dish or a light meal on its own."
+description: "A crisp and refreshing salad made with a colorful mix of fresh vegetables — a perfect side dish or a light meal on its own."

 pubDate: 2024-01-11